godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 #### Authorization tasks DSL

-**- ** Developers can define the authorization workflow by providing a set of tasks using the DSL provided by the core framework's [workflows](../workflows/yaml-workflows/overview.md).
+**- ** Developers can define the authorization workflow by providing a set of tasks using the DSL provided by the core framework's workflows
 **- ** This approach allows for a declarative definition of tasks within the authz workflow.

 ```yaml